 Bridge into two typical Warwick, 24 frets brass, brass nut, a jazz double mico active.

 Volume push-pull active / passive, 3-band equalization.

 The neck is typical in Warwick that is not too large: more than a jazz bass and less than a musicman.
 It is quite comfortable but I found most general at the beginning it down flat.
 I was used to my jazz bass, I find the key warwick is more technical, it does make no mistake: this frieze on.
 After one week I performing well, going over on my left hand I had a fender more accurate.

-The body shape is very ergonomic, it is not light but not so heavy that warwick bubinga.
+The body shape is very ergonomic, it is a bit heavy (especially 5-string).